Home

 If your salt water swimming pool is about 5,000 - 8,000 gallons, you'll need about 2 bags of salt.
 First test your water to make sure the meter is correct, then add a bag of salt.
 Allow one full turn-over of the water.
 This might be about 10 - 12 hours, then re-test the salinity and make another adjustment if needed.

 Remember to add...test...add...test...Don't go to fast in adding the salt.
 Have patience.
 The guards at the Y used to do that and they burned up a $4,000 chlorine generator because they put too much in for too long.
+How to fix cloudy swimming pool water is easy when you know what the problem is.
+If you can't do it yourself there's always a good swimming pool services you can call.

-Hope this helps and let me know how it turns out
+Hope this helps and let me know how it turns out.

 Best of luck